cuzzo/wow-llm/v1-simple-ngrams/README.md

 Over the next several versions, we will:

-1) Trail on larger data sets
+1) Train on larger data sets
 2) Move away from character N-Grams to token N-Grams
 3) More intelligently pick fallbacks